willshersystems/ansible-sshd/README.md

             X11Forwarding: yes
 ```

-You can just append a configuration snippet with the `sshd_namespace_append`
+You can just add a configuration snippet with the `sshd_config_namespace`
 option:
 ```
 ---